 Project activities could have short-term, minor adverse impacts on habitats where construction occurs such as installation of buffers, fencing, signage, and nesting platforms.
 These activities could result in short-term, minor adverse impacts from human disturbance of birds in nearby areas; however, these impacts would be very short-lived, would last only for the duration of the installation, and would result in net benefits to birds by increasing nest success and productivity (NPS 2018).
 In addition, the project activities would be designed to avoid impacts to sensitive ecological habitat and time periods.
-Similarly, for all sites where construction activities would occur, disturbance would be expected to occur only during construction, and the project would be designed, or required via applicable and relevant permits, to avoid impacts to resources, such as the disturbance of birds during the nesting season.
+Similarly, for all sites where construction activities would be designed, or required via applicable and relevant permits, to avoid impacts to resources, such as the disturbance of birds during the nesting season.
 The long-term benefits to wildlife include increasing bird nesting activity and success.